 Ask outreach or frontline staff for help if you do not have 24/7 access to running water.

-You have flu-like symptoms, fever or a dry cough or think you have been exposed to COVID-19.
+You have flu, cold or COVID-19-like symptoms, fever or a dry cough or think you have been exposed to COVID-19.

 You have underlying health issues (TB, Hep, HIV, diabetes) or are immuno-compromised and are concerned about exposure to COVID-19 at clinics, hospitals or shelters.